-Politics aside, there are plenty of reasons why we all find it hard to have loyal friends and lovers these days.
+Politics aside, there are plenty of reasons why so many of us find that we can’t trust anyone and that we can’t have loyal friends and lovers these days.

 For example: even if you make a new friend, there’s every chance they’ll find a job overseas and move overseas.

 Even if you have old friends, nothing is stopping them from simply being of poor character and disloyal.

 By disloyal I mean, there are lots of people who will give their time and energy to the highest bidder.